Joint Borrower Sole Proprietor – Buy for Uni FAQ’s

-The borrower is responsible for ensuring payments are made when due and for the full mortgage amount outstanding, plus interest, costs and expenses.
-The Loughborough will ensure that family members receive communications relating to the mortgage account and are notified if payments are not kept up to date.
+All borrowers are responsible for ensuring payments are made when due and for the full mortgage amount outstanding, plus interest, costs and expenses.
+The Loughborough will ensure that all borrowers receive communications relating to the mortgage account and are notified if payments are not kept up to date..

 What happens if the property is repossessed?

-If the property is repossessed and sold for an amount less than the balance of the mortgage account including fees and charges, the family member will be liable for the shortfall up to the limit of the security provided.
+If the property is repossessed and sold for an amount less than the balance of the mortgage account including fees and charges, the security provided will be called upon.

 If a cash security deposit has been provided, the shortfall will be recovered from the Assisted Purchase Deposit Guarantee Account.
-If collateral security has been provided, the shortfall will be recovered from the proceeds of the sale of the family member’s residential property unless the shortfall can be met through other means.
+If collateral security has been provided and unless the shortfall can be met through other means, we are entitled to recover the shortfall by selling the supporting family member’s residential property.

-What happens if the family member or if in joint names, one of the family members dies?
+What happens if the supporting family member or if in joint names, one of the supporting family members dies?

 The Loughborough will assume power of attorney in accordance with the Security Deposit Agreement (for cash security) or the Collateral Charge document (for a collateral security).
 The family member’s estate has the option of paying off the security liability and providing that the remaining release conditions are met then the security may be relinquished.
 This will be explained to you further by your independent legal adviser.

-a) The mortgage debt under guarantee is repaid in full; or
+a) The mortgage debt is repaid in full; or

 b) A formal request is made on the basis that the release conditions set out in the Agreement and repeated below have been satisfied in full;

-I. The borrower is not in breach of their mortgage terms and conditions; and
+I. The borrowers are not in breach of their mortgage terms and conditions; and

 II.
-The borrower has made all monthly mortgage payments in full when due in the previous six months; and
+All monthly mortgage payments have been made in full when due in the previous six months; and

-IV.
-The amount of the mortgage debt under guarantee does not exceed 75% of the open market value of the charged property based on the valuation undertaken at that time by the Society’s valuer i.e. the mortgage balance must be no more than 75% of the valuation for mortgage purposes at the time the release request is received.
+III.
+The amount of the mortgage debt does not exceed 75% of the open market value based on the valuation undertaken at that time by the Society’s valuer.

-It is a condition of the mortgage that family members get independent legal advice to ensure they understand the commitment they are making and the risks involved before giving us a legal charge over cash and/or property.
-To avoid a conflict of interest, family members can’t use the same solicitor who is conducting the conveyancing on the linked mortgage but it can be another solicitor from the same firm.
+We want to be sure that all parties to the mortgage get independent legal advice to ensure they understand the commitment they are making and the risks involved before entering into a joint borrower/sole proprietor arrangement and/or giving us a legal charge over cash and/or property.
+To avoid a conflict of interest, supporting family members can’t use the same solicitor who carrying out the conveyancing for the purchaser but it can be another solicitor from the same firm.

 Can the property be purchased before the course starts?

-It’s possible to purchase the property up to 1 year in advance providing a place on the course has been offered and accepted.
-It’s also possible to live away from the property if the course requires a work placement to be undertaking in another town/city.
+You can purchase the property up to 1 year in advance providing a place on the course has been offered and accepted.
+You can also live away from the property if the course requires a work placement to be undertaking in another town/city.
 In either case you should consult the local authority for advice on whether an additional licence would be required to allow you to rent out rooms.

 If you have a question which is not answered in the above FAQ’s or if you require any further information or guidance, please get in touch here.